timarcher/Drone/wiki/Drone-Wiki.md

 # YouTube Play list
 All of the YouTube videos linked in this wiki are organized into a [single playlist](https://www.youtube.com/playlist?list=PLT3XAJfSsN4FFodHkPWbuXHesVJ0ILG6v) you can watch as well.
+Follow each part of the video playlist in order.

 # Flight Training
 - [RealFlight Simulator](https://www.realflight.com/) - Awesome flight simulator software you can use to learn to safely fly on your computer.